-To be eligible to participate in the OSHP, applicants must meet ALL of the following requirements:
+To be eligible to participate in the OSHP, applicants must meet ALL of the

-(1) Applicant must either:
+(6) Applicant must either:

-Meet the definition of EFM child, as set forth in 3 FAM 7120; or
+- Meet the definition of EFM child, as set forth in 3 FAM 7120; or

-Be a child undertaking the travel for which a U.S. government employee is authorized to receive an Educational Travel Allowance, as set forth in DSSR 280, if that child were to undertake study at a school away from post.
+- Be a child undertaking the travel for which a U.S. government employee is authorized to receive an Educational Travel Allowance, as set forth in DSSR 280, if that child were to undertake study at a school away from post

-Except that in all cases, the applicant must be at least 16 years of age prior to beginning employment at post.
+- Except that in all cases, the applicant must be at least 16 years of age prior to beginning employment at post.

 (2) Student Status: Must be a full-time or part-time student currently enrolled in a course of study at a high school, college, university, or other educational institution, including on-line.
 Upon request, applicants must be able to present documentation confirming their student status.
-Student status does not cease during the break between school years if the break does not exceed twelve (12) months and if the applicant can produce documentation of enrolment for a course of study at a high school, college, university, or other educational institution, including on-line, which will begin immediately after the break.
+Student status does not cease during the break between school years if the break does not exceed twelve (12) months and if the applicant can produce documentation of enrollment for a course of study at a high school, college, university, or other educational institution, including on-line, which will begin immediately after the break.

 (3) A U.S. government employee is not receiving a Voluntary or Involuntary Separate Maintenance Allowance (VSMA/ISMA) to assist with expenses for the applicant.